Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part IV — “It’s Not Over Til Somebody Gets Inked”

 Girls, from my experiences in seventh grade gym class, have nearly perfect coordination.
 Then again, my only other memory from seventh grade gym class was when Taedra was pantsed and happened to have been wearing a thong.
 Good times.

 See, what they should have done here was have a serial killer show up from the other side.
-Then they’d get all white girl nervous and shit, fumbling around and dropping it.
+Then they’d get all white girl nervous, fumbling around and dropping it.
 THEN it’d be a security measure.